Kaley Cuoco offers to buy horse that was hit by coach at Olympics

 Kaley Cuoco offers to buy horse that was hit by coach at Olympics: ‘Name your price’

-German coach Kim Raisner was disqualifed after she was seen hitting horse Saint Boy with her fist
+German coach Kim Raisner was disqualified after she was seen hitting horse Saint Boy

 Kaley Cuoco has offered to buy the horse that was hit by Germany’s modern pentathlon coach during the Tokyo 2020 Olympics.